|

 found in Chinese restaurant windows.
 By intentionally choosing these somewhat repulsive depictions of food for his starting place he then sets himself the task

+of creating, through the medium of painting, real objects of desire.
 Utilizing a softener brush he meticulously smooths out his layers of paint

 creating a delicious and subtle surface.
 Hoge Day paints with the skill of an